Digestive health is integral to feeling happy, healthy, and well.

 Even so, moderate intake of juices and juicing can be good for you.
 Juice blends contain some fiber and nutrients that benefit digestion.
 They also hold water to help hydrate and keep up regularity.

-What’s more, a study in 2015 found that vitamin C may help cleanse the colon.
+What’s more, found that vitamin C may help cleanse the colon.
 Vitamin C is found in lots of fruits and vegetables added to juice blends.

 Popular juices in juice fasts and cleanses include apple juice, lemon juice, and vegetable juices.
 However, some dietitians may recommend smoothies over juices for colon and overall health.